 table of contents

 The testosterone patch is an FDA-approved prescription treatment for low testosterone (also known as hypogonadism).
-It’s part of testosterone replacement therapy, or TRT for short.
+It’s one method of testosterone replacement therapy.
 The patch is transdermal, meaning it’s applied to the skin where it releases a slow, continuous dose of hormones into the bloodstream.

 The testosterone patch is sold under the brand name AndroDerm.
 It’s not available over-the-counter or as a generic medication.
-Clinical trials show that 97% of men with low T who tried the patch achieved a normal testosterone level (DailyMed, 2020).
+Clinical trials show that 97% of men with low T who tried the patch achieved a normal testosterone level.

 Testosterone patches should be applied once a day to clean, dry, and intact skin.
 Common spots to place it include the back, abdomen, upper body, or thighs.
 You should not apply it to the scrotum.
-Make sure to change your application site to avoid skin irritation (DailyMed, 2020).
+Make sure to change your application site to avoid skin irritation.

 Risks and side effects of the testosterone patch

 Like many prescription drugs, TRT comes with certain risks––some mild, some severe.
-The testosterone patch may cause issues including (Grech, 2014):
+Potential side effects of TRT include:

 - Infertility and shrinking of the testicles